michaeldmcqueen/resources.gmt.com-website/_resources/community-service/pretrip-meetings/touch-base-pre-trip-meeting.md

 * Encourage everyone to jump on this site for information about the mission trip.
 * Personal “Worth It” devotions are available now on your site- they’re designed to prepare the hearts of your participants for service and growth\!
-* The Song List can also be found on your customer account-- encourage participants to start listening to the songs\!
+* The Song List can also be found on your customer account– encourage participants to start listening to the songs\!

 **UPDATES**